Official US Government Icon

 Asia Pacific Economic Cooperation (APEC) Transportation Working Group

-Over 50 APEC transport ministers committed to combating human trafficking in 2013, 2017, and 2023.
-DOT also spearheaded the development of a multimodal APEC counter-trafficking strategy to provide guidance and recommendations for transportation ministries, agencies, and operators.
+APEC transport ministers pledged to combat human trafficking in 2013, 2017, and 2023, with over 50 ministers committing to the cause.
+DOT spearheaded a multimodal APEC counter-trafficking strategy that gives transportation ministries, authorities, and operators concrete guidance and recommendations to act on.

 G7

-G7 transport ministers committed to increase public awareness about the illicit use of transportation systems for human trafficking.
+G7 transport ministers have committed to raising public awareness about the illicit use of transportation systems for human trafficking.

 International Civil Aviation Organization (ICAO), United Nations

-International Transport Forum (ITF), Organisation for Economic Co-operation and Development
+International Transport Forum (ITF), Organization for Economic Co-operation and Development

-Over 50 ITF transport ministers committed to cooperate globally with public and private sector entities to combat human trafficking involving transport networks, and to raise awareness of security issues among the travelling public and transport service providers.
+More than 50 ITF transport ministers have committed to working globally with both public and private partners to combat human trafficking across transport networks, and to raise awareness of security risks among travelers and transport providers alike.

 Resources for International Engagement